vitercik/ai4algs_25/policies.md

 # Course policies

+## Technology use
+Laptops, phones, and tablets are not permitted during "Discussion" sessions.
+This simple rule dramatically improves the quality of our conversations and ensures that everyone is fully present.
+You’ll especially appreciate it on the days when you’re the one presenting!

 ## Attendance policy
 - Attendance in the class sessions marked "Lecture" in the [course schedule](schedule.md) is optional though recommended.
 - Attendance in the sessions marked “Discussion” is required.
 That said, we recognize that unexpected conflicts may arise.